It is very important you carefully review the admission requirements before submitting an application.

 Recent successful completion of these courses helps ensure you have up-to-date basic A & P knowledge that the Nursing program will build upon.

 We calculate your AGPA using the transcript(s) you submit within 15 days of applying.
 If you are currently completing courses that may increase your AGPA, we recommend you wait and apply to Nursing after course completion.

 Although the Nursing program has three annual start dates (August, December, March), all applicants apply to the Fall start date and the College determines start dates.

 Yes, applicants have 15 days from their date of application to submit all admission documents.
-If you apply on April 15, you will have until May 15 to submit all required documents.
+If you apply between January 1 to April 15, you will have until May 15 to submit official final transcripts for any courses you are currently attending in the Winter term.
 If your institution is unable to provide your post-secondary transcript by May 15, you may email the Admissions Officer to request a short extension.
 All other admission documents must be submitted within the 15-day timeframe.